Part of the Carnegie Libraries: Civic Pride in a Lost America web site.

 Building still in use: library currently in need and appears to be prioritizing its services toward students.

 Built 1939, in Georgian Revival style.
-Merged ca. 1957 with the Sussex County Library System, whose site pictures some spectacular bookmobiles.
+Merged ca. 1957 with the Sussex County Library System, which site pictures some spectacular bookmobiles.
 It now serves as the Dennis Branch.

 1941 Curt Teich card, mailed in September of that year.